Lighthousekeeping: Critical reception

 The Guardian reviewer Anita Sethi positively reviewed the novel, highlighting it philosophical and stylistic richness.
 The review concludes that "the power of Lighthousekeeping is in its stylistic dynamic between holding itself together with the pared-down precision of its language, each word smoothed into a finely polished pebble, and spilling out in the consciousnesses, narratives and disparate times that bleed seamlessly into each other."

 The New York Times had a decidedly negative review, noting that Winterson's style of writing takes over the storytelling.
 The reviewer, Benjamin Kunkel, concludes that in the novel "nothing gets in the way of lyricism or love, and the result is rhapsodic inconsequence and vacuous romantic uplift."
 The Guardian reviewer Joanna Briscoe reaches a similar conclusion, calling the novel "a flawed return to form".
-Within some of this critique, Briscoe still finds some positives about the novel, saying that Winterson is a true innovator of form" and that calling the novel "not only to be admired, but enjoyed."
+Within some of this critique, Briscoe still finds some positives about the novel, saying that Winterson is "a true innovator of form" and that the novel is "not only to be admired, but enjoyed."